I just came back from a sushi dinner. I’ll be honest, I was grumpy today. Feeling under the weather.

 Her: “Oh that’s easy.
 There are a lot of shops here.
 Just look around.”

-I told her thanks and walked away eating my delicious, coffee flavored gelato.
-Then I stood in front of the Departures monitor waiting for a gate number to appear for my flight.
-It was still a couple hours early so even by the time the entire cone was in my belly, it still didn’t tell me a gate number.
-Proceeded to a Newsstand and was pretty set on buying a magazine, but couldn’t stop thinking about the girl at the gelato stand.
-So I went back, put the cash I had left in her tip jar, and told her it was for her Vegas fund.
+I told her thanks and walked away eating my delicious, coffee gelato.
+At a Newsstand I was pretty set on buying a magazine, but couldn’t stop thinking about the girl at the gelato stand.
+I went back, put the cash I had left in her tip jar, and told her it was for her Vegas fund.
 She looked at me for a few seconds, told me I was very sweet, and we connected again.
 I walked away, turned around one last time to say bye, and she was still smiling at me.

 It was like a romantic movie scene except a.)
 I’m not lesbian and b.)
 It wasn’t.
 This was real life and I will forever remember it.